kaist-dmlab/RP-DBSCAN/README.md

  - RP-DBSCAN algorithm was written in the Java programming language and run on JDK 1.8.0_131.

 ## 5. How to run
+- Compile.
+  - Download the spark library from [Apache Spark](http://spark.apache.org/downloads.html).
+  - Make a _jar file_ using IDE tools.
+For example, you can easily make it using Eclipse through **_project name->export->jar file_**.
+It is possible that you just download the jar file from [jar](jar) folder.
 ## 6. Example

 ## 7. Experiment